NICHD-BSPC/training/source/galaxy.rst

 Fig1: The Galaxy UI.
 The lefthand sidebar shows the tools available to the user.
 The center features a workflow for Bulk RNASeq.
 The righthand sidebar shows additional information.

-Galaxy is a great introductory tool for bioinformaticians and the Galaxy community is only getting stronger - with over 124,000 registered users since its inception in 2007 and over 2000 Galaxy Help members.
+Galaxy is a great introductory tool for bioinformaticians and the Galaxy community is only getting stronger - with over 124,000 registered users since its inception in 2007 and over 2000 Galaxy Help members total.

 Getting Started with Galaxy
 ----